‘Love should never hurt’: Onslow Women’s Center hosts march in support of sexual assault survivors

 JACKSONVILLE, N.C.
-(WNCT) — The Onslow Women’s Center hosted a march to bring awareness to violence against women, children and families on Wednesday.
+(WNCT) — The Onslow Women’s Center held a march Wednesday to bring awareness to violence against women, children and families.

 April is Sexual Assault Awareness month.
 The Onslow Women’s Center is wrapping up the month with a march in support of sexual assault survivors.